nubskr/walrus/README.md

 cargo run --bin walrus-cli -- --addr 127.0.0.1:9091

 # In the CLI:

+# create a topic named 'logs'
 > REGISTER logs

+# produce a message to the topic
 > PUT logs "hello world"

+# consume message from topic
 > GET logs

+# get the segment states of the topic
 > STATE logs

+# get cluster state
 > METRICS
 ```